Weeks:

 Memorize and recite:

-- One passage from The Book of Proverbs
+- One passage for the week, selected from

 Mini-lectures: